 In Lower School at Episcopal Day School, students are inspired to stretch towards their greatest potential, begin learning through hands-on participation and collaboration and think critically and creatively.
-Focusing on cultivating the whole child, our well-qualified teachers have created an intriguing environment where students genuinely love to learn, as they grow into their individual gifts and talents.
-Furthermore, our School Counselor and Christian Education Teacher partner to provide guidance and social development activities, as well as meaningful service learning experiences.
+Focusing on cultivating the whole child, our well-qualified teachers have created an environment where students genuinely love to learn, as they grow into their individual gifts and talents.
+Furthermore, our Lay Chaplain and Christian Education Teacher provide guidance and social development activities, as well as meaningful service learning experiences.

 PreK 2 – 1st Grade, Hilton-Green Campus